pjungwir/ruby-style-guide/README.md

   reason the use of `select` is encouraged over `find_all` is that it goes together nicely with `reject` and its name is pretty self-explanatory.

+* Prefer long-but-clear names to short-but-cryptic.
+  Optimize for reading the code, not writing it.

+  Public names should be longer; private names, shorter.
+  For instance, the `x` in `foo.map{|x| x[0]}` is fine, but `def foo(x) ...` is suspect.

+  Also, if you are doing mathematical programming, one-letter variable names that match the standard mathematical notation are better than long-winded names, e.g. `dx` vs. `derivative_of_position`.

 ## Comments

 > Good code is its own best documentation.
 As you're about to add a